In this article, you'll learn:

 - Combination: Lists all combinations you have created for the test.

-- Conversion Rate Range: The conversion rate range is the range within which the actual conversion rate may lie, taking into consideration the margin of error you are willing to accept.
+- Conversion Rate Range: The conversion rate range is the range within which the actual conversion rate may lie, considering the margin of error you are willing to accept.
 The +- sign and the number represent the range within which your conversion rate may take place.
 For example, if the conversion rates range for a variation is 8.23% (+-2%), then the conversion range of the variation would be between 6.23% - 10.23%.

-- Improvement: The improvement in the conversion percentage of a variation as compared to the conversion percentage of the Control or base.
+- Improvement: The improvement in the conversion percentage of a variation compared to the conversion percentage of the Control or base.
 This value is expressed as a range.

 - Significance Level: Indicates the confidence you can have in a variation to perform better than the control.
 The higher the Significance level, the greater are the chances that the variation will perform better than the control (original version).
 For example, a 95% chance to beat control means you have the confidence level of 95% that a variation will convert better than the control.